FAYCAL-EL/MissingSemester/README.md

 ./monitor
 ```

 The application will display three separate sections for CPU, memory, and disk monitor data in visual tables.
-The data will be updated every **2 seconds**.
+The data will be updated every **2 seconds**.To quit the application, you can use one of the following methods:

+    Press q or Q while the application is running.
+    Use Ctrl+C in the terminal to terminate the application.

 ## File Structure
 ```